VoteIT/channels_envelope/README.md

 ### Handler registry

-Also a dict-like registry.
+A dict-like registry.
 It may loop through handlers and check them against a specific message.

 As with messages, handler registries must also be named and unless